Shubham-kumar2507/Ekyam/README.md

 # Ekyam
-EKYAM: Develop a platform for fostering unity and collaboration among diverse communities through shared resources and projects.
+EKYAM: Developing a platform for fostering unity and collaboration among diverse communities through shared resources and projects.